lavrentius-dev/poteca/README.md

-# A  public resource for the Poteca app for Android
+# A  public resource for the Poteca app